 When you get a restraining order, it's no guarantee that your ex won't attempt to make contact with you.

 As best you can, try to anticipate how he'll react when he gets the news that the judge has issued a temporary restraining order.
 If you fear for your safety, make arrangements to stay with a friend or relative temporarily.
-And if your ex does try to make contact, call the police right away.
+If your ex does try to make contact, call the police right away.

 What to Do if a Restraining Order is Filed Against You

 If you're the recipient of a restraining order, know that your conduct is being closely scrutinized.
 Do not, under any circumstances, attempt to make contact with your ex.
-Stick to all of the rules outlined in the restraining order, so that the court can not say you've violated the order when you appear in court.
+Stick to all of the rules outlined in the restraining order so that the court cannot say you've violated the order when you appear in court.
 Be sure to attend the court date, as well, and tell the truth when responding to the judge's questions.

 Know, too, that while this may be a low point, you will recover from this experience.

-And any changes to your child custody arrangement that result from the restraining order are most likely temporary.
+Any changes to your child custody arrangement that result from the restraining order are most likely temporary.
 Do everything the court asks you to do — including taking parenting or anger management classes — so that your case can be re-evaluated once you've met the conditions placed on you by the court.